python/mypy/docs/source/error_codes.rst

 ===========

-Mypy can optionally display an error code such as ``[attr-defined]`` after error messages.
+Mypy can optionally display an error code such as ``[attr-defined]`` after each error message.
 Error codes serve two purposes:

 1. It's possible to silence specific error codes on a line using ``# type: ignore[code]``.
 2. The error code can be used to find documentation about the error.

+Most error codes are shared between multiple related error messages.
+Error codes may change in future mypy releases.

 The next two topics document the various error codes mypy can report.